Zillow Leads vs Realtor.com Leads. Which is Worth It?

 - Relying on speed alone instead of pairing fast response with clear local expertise.

-The core question is not whether Zillow leads vs Agent.com leads can close.
+The core question is not whether Zillow leads vs Realtor.com leads can close.
 Both can close.
 The question is whether either channel creates a reliable, repeatable return once you factor in spend, time, and the pressure these programs add to your calendar.
 Real operators treat portal leads as one paid input inside a much larger marketing system rather than the entire strategy.

 The real metric that decides whether portal leads work is Lead Source lifetime value, not Cost Per Lead.
 Portal programs create short term spikes, while an owned asset such as a neighborhood guide keeps producing warm, referral rich clients for years.
 When you compare lifetime value across channels, you can justify serious investment in content and search visibility that break your dependence on any single lead vendor.